rgbprocessing/rgbprocessing.github.io/_projects/6_project.md

 **Solution**

 We used a 3D U-Net as the core segmentation model, processing 33×33×33 voxel patches extracted from the multi-modal MRI volumes.
-This patch-based approach allows us to train many classes at once capturing local lesion context critical for small structures like lacunar infarcts, though it does limit global information that would be useful for some brain region specific classes like PV WMD which when found borders the ventricles.
+This patch-based approach allows us to train many classes at once capturing local lesion context critical for small structures like lacunar infarcts, though it does limit global information that would be useful for some brain region specific classes like PV WMH which when found borders the ventricles.

 We implemented class-aware patch sampling across the entire dataset.
-An index of class representation was first constructed for each subject, enabling random selection of individual voxel-centered patches (33×33×33) directly from the global distribution of each class.
-Weighted sampling was applied to prioritize minority classes, oversampling rare structures like lacunar infarcts while undersampling dominant classes such as background tissue, ensuring balanced training representation despite extreme voxel-level imbalance.
+An index of class representation was constructed, enabling random selection of individual voxel-centered patches (33×33×33) directly from the global distribution of each class.
+Weighted sampling was applied to prioritize minority classes, oversampling rare structures like lacunar infarcts while undersampling dominant classes such as background tissue.

 **Results**

 <b>Figure 2</b> shows the results for the model which achieved the highest performance in the lacunar infarcts class.
 The full patch segmentation shows the worst performance overall and shows the class size imbalance the most.
 The center voxel DICE Score shows an improvement for every class except the background class.
 Though segmenting an MRI volume one voxel at a time is too computationally expensive for most use cases, we use this metric to gauge model to model improvements as well as what the best possible segmentation performance on this extremely imbalanced class could be since the center voxel has the most surrounding information and should give the strongest prediction.
 Notably, the PV WMH and WMH classes achieve comparable results with the largest classes in this metric demonstrating the extent to which balanced class learning was achieved but also the extreme difficulty learning the LI class.
-The center 9 voxel DICE score shows a nominal difference from the center voxel DICE score in the largest classes (besides for the background class) due to an increased ratio of center versus boundary voxels as well as improved performance from having more training data.
+The center 9 voxel DICE score shows a nominal difference from the center voxel DICE score in the largest classes (besides for the background class) likely due to an increased ratio of center versus boundary voxels as well as improved performance from having more training data.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">